About the Idaho Department of Environmental Quality

 DEQ Director's Office

 John Tippets is the director of the Idaho Department of Environmental Quality.
 He was appointed to this position by Governor C.L.
-“Butch” Otter in July 2015 during his third term in the Idaho Senate.
+“Butch” Otter in July 2015 during his third term in the Idaho Senate, and reappointed on January 2019 by Governor Brad Little.
 His career has also included serving six terms in the Idaho House of Representatives and working for Agrium as a public affairs manager.
 He received his master’s degree in human resources management from Utah State University.

 DEQ's Communications and Outreach Program, an arm of the director's office, assists in communicating DEQ's message to stakeholders, the regulated community, the news media, and the general public in a user-friendly way.
 Examples of outreach activities include information-sharing via the agency's website; developing and disseminating of written publications; issuing news releases on agency activities; participating in community events; presenting to school children, businesses, local and state leaders, and community groups; and providing technical and pollution prevention assistance visits to businesses and industries.
 Skilled technical writers/editors review documents to ensure that they are clear, concise, and accessible to present a professional image consistent with DEQ's mission.